jwiegley/comparable/README.md

 ```

 This also means that the expression argument passed to `describe_body` may
 reference the `self` parameter.
-Here is a real-world example:
+Here is a real-world use case:

 ```rust
 #[cfg_attr(feature = "delta",